Q: How do I find out about backyard trapping and finding a community group?

 Q: How serious is the threat to our native birds and wildlife?

-Recent reports from the Parliamentary Commissioner for the Environment and the Department of Conservation have made the situation very clear.
+Recent reports from the Parliamentary Commissioner for the Environment and the Department of Conservation show that we face a biodiversity crisis with introduced predators one of the main causes of decline.

 • 4000 of our native species are classified as in some trouble